cbi-bioinfo/meth-SemiCancer/README.md

 2. You can get the final output **"result_for_test_dataset.csv"** with classified cancer subtypes for test dataset.

 ## Contact
-If you have any question or problem, please send an email to miniymay@sookmyung.ac.kr
+If you have any question or problem, please send an email to joungmin@vt.edu